-DeSantis 'parental rights' education push leads to pulled civil rights film, ousted principal
+DeSantis 'parental rights' push leads to pulled civil rights film, ousted principal

 Principal forced out over Michelangelo statue

-last week that the principal of a public charter school, Tallahassee Classical School, submitted her resignation over complaints from parents that sixth graders were shown images of Michelangelo’s famous statue David in art class.
+The Tallahassee Democrat reported last week that the principal of a public charter school, Tallahassee Classical School, submitted her resignation over complaints from parents that sixth graders were shown images of Michelangelo’s famous statue David in art class.
 After complaints from three parents over their children seeing the sculpture of a nude man, including one calling it “pornographic,” Hope Carrasquilla was forced out.

-Carrasquilla that normally parents were notified about the viewing of classical artwork but the letter didn’t go out this time due to “a series of miscommunications.”
+Carrasquilla told HuffPost that normally parents were notified about the viewing of classical artwork but the letter didn’t go out this time due to “a series of miscommunications.”

-, the school board’s chairman, Barney Bishop III, said “98 percent of the parents didn’t have a problem with [the lesson], but that doesn’t matter, because we didn’t follow a practice,” adding that “the rights of parents, that trumps the rights of kids.”
+Explaining his decision in an interview with Slate last week, the school board’s chairman, Barney Bishop III, said “98 percent of the parents didn’t have a problem with [the lesson], but that doesn’t matter, because we didn’t follow a practice,” adding that “the rights of parents, that trumps the rights of kids.”

 Bishop said he told Carrasquilla she could resign or he would have the board vote to terminate her without cause.
 While this was not tied directly to any of the new Florida laws, Bishop said the move was in accordance with the governor’s vision.